Abualiy/Abualiy/README.md

 ## 👋 Meet Akrem Muktar (Abualiy): A Passionate Software Engineer and Educator
 Greetings!
-I am Akrem Muktar, commonly known as Abualiy.
+I am Akrem Muktar, commonly known as Abualiy or AK.
 I am thrilled to share a bit about my journey in the world of technology and software engineering.

 ## 🎓 Educational Background:
 I graduated with a Certificate in Full-Stack Software Engineering from ALX, where I gained a comprehensive foundation in software development, covering both frontend and backend technologies.
 Additionally, I recently graduated from Haramaya University, further advancing my expertise in the field.